graphql-python/graphene-sqlalchemy/docs/inheritance.rst

         ... on EmployeeType {
             hireDate
         }
+        ... on CustomerType {
+            firstPurchaseDate
         }
+    }

+Please note that by default, the "polymorphic_on" column is *not* generated as a field on types that use polymorphic inheritance, as this is considered an implentation detail.
+The idiomatic way to retrieve the concrete GraphQL type of an object is to query for the `__typename` field.
+To override this behavior, an `ORMField` needs to be created for the custom type field on the corresponding  `SQLAlchemyInterface`.
+This is *not recommended* as it promotes abiguous schema design

-Note that if your SQLAlchemy model only specifies a relationship to the base type, you will need to explicitly pass your concrete implementation class to the Schema constructor via the `types=` argument:
+If your SQLAlchemy model only specifies a relationship to the base type, you will need to explicitly pass your concrete implementation class to the Schema constructor via the `types=` argument:

 .. code:: python

-    schema = graphene.Schema(..., types=[PersonType, EmployeeType])
+    schema = graphene.Schema(..., types=[PersonType, EmployeeType, CustomerType])

+See also: `Graphene Interfaces <https://docs.graphene-python.org/en/latest/types/interfaces/>`_